muratko357/Aid-worker-security-incidents-analysis/README.md

 6. Created symbols to represent data points and adjusted the map for the print layout in QGIS.

 ### Challenges:
--	Name Standardization: Manual adjustments were required for inconsistent naming (e.g., "Ar-Raqqah" vs. "Ar Raqqah").
+-	Name Standardization: Manual adjustments were required to address inconsistencies (e.g., 'Ar-Raqqah' vs. 'Ar Raqqah'), ensuring accurate matching with the dataset.
 -	Projection Compatibility: Re-projected shapefiles to EPSG:4326 (WGS 84) for consistent integration.

 ---